|2021 Grantseeker Information Sessions (links to these recordings are available below)||October 21, 23 & 30, 2020|

 Grantseeker Information Session videos will be posted here within 3 business days following the event.

-The Sankofa Initiative Grantseeker Information Session Recording (Webinar password: Sankofa2020!)
+The Sankofa Initiative Grantseeker Info Session Recording (Webinar password: Sankofa2020!)

-Artists & Communities in Partnership - Social Justice (ACIP - SJ), Creative Youth (ACIP-CY) are on hiatus.
+Artists & Communities in Partnership - Social Justice (ACIP - SJ), Creative Youth (ACIP-CY), and the Ebony McKinney Arts Leadership Grant are on hiatus.
 The Organization Project Grant category is on hiatus for projects taking place July 1, 2021-June 30, 2022 given the uncertainty of the re-opening schedule of venues in San Francisco.
 For questions, contact email@example.com

 The Artistic Legacy Grant (ALG) is an annual grant for $40,000 to acknowledge the impact of an artistic director that has served the organization consistently for 25 years or more.
 Through the vision of the artistic director, the awarded organization is considered to be a vital member of the respective community(ies) they serve and has a history of working to educate the broader community on the importance of their culture and/or artistic genre.